 - Product design staff can see art installations and vehicular design to create innovative design concepts.

 This, while opening up an employee’s mind to new avenues, will also refresh their idea-generation ability, leading to a sense of achievement.

-Public praise is one of the most powerful morale-boosting factors.
+Employee feedback and public praise are two of the most powerful morale-boosting factors.
 Recognition among colleagues and peers increases employee confidence in the workplace, which encourages them to perform at an even higher rate.
 There are many different employee appreciation ideas that you can implement in order to recognize employees' hard work and dedication.